-The cost-sharing defined benefit pension plan (pension plan) is a contributory, defined benefit plan providing service, disability, death and vested retirement benefits to members and their beneficiaries.
-Substantially all full-time state employees, public school teachers and administrators, permanent firefighters and permanent police officers within the State are eligible and required to participate in the Pension Plan.
-Full-time employees of political subdivisions, including counties, municipalities and school districts, are also eligible to participate as a group if the governing body of the political subdivision has elected participation.
+The cost-sharing defined benefit pension plan (Pension Plan) is a contributory, defined benefit plan that provides service, disability, death, and vested retirement benefits to members and their beneficiaries.
+Substantially all full-time state employees, public charter school teachers, and certified principals, as well as permanent firefighters and permanent police officers within the State, are eligible and required to participate in the Pension Plan.
+Other school employees are not eligible to participate, as the New Hampshire Retirement System (NHRS) only permits certified teachers and certified principals to join.
+Full-time employees of political subdivisions, including counties, municipalities, and school districts, are also eligible to participate as a group if the governing body of the political subdivision has elected participation.